-- Medication log, including the names of medications, their dosages, the date of last refill, the prescribing doctor, and any issues your loved one or client has had with any of the medications listed.
+- Medication log, including the names of medications, their dosages, the date of last refill, the prescribing doctor, and any issues the patient has had with any of the medications listed.

 - Treatment log, with a list of treatments, their dates, the doctor associated with the treatment, and any side effects or issues related to the treatment.

-- Copies of lab reports and blood tests for easy and quick reference at medical appointments
+- Copies of lab reports and blood tests for easy quick reference at medical appointments.

-- DVDs of MRIs, CT scans, and pathology reports, which can be used to get a second opinion or if you seek new treatment
+- DVDs of MRIs, CT scans, and pathology reports, which can be used to get a second opinion or if seeking new treatment.

-- Calendar of past and future doctor, therapy, and treatment appointments and any other important schedules
+- Calendar of past and future doctor, therapy, and treatment appointments.
+Any other important schedules.

-- Resources and information, including any information or forms given to you by the doctor and any research you may do on the illness
+- Resources and information, including any information or forms provided by the doctor and any research done on the illness.

-- Health history, including any allergies, dietary restrictions, and past illnesses or other illnesses they’re being treated for
+- Health history, including any allergies, dietary restrictions, and past illnesses or other illnesses the patient is being treated for.

-- Notes and questions section for notes you might write down during appointments or questions you’ll want answered by the doctor
+- Notes and questions section for notes to write down during appointments or questions to be answered by the doctor.

-- Your care plan for easy reference to any pertinent information, including parts of the plan involving other caregivers, financial information or other aspects of the agreement
+- A care plan for easy reference to any pertinent information, including parts of the plan involving other caregivers, financial information or other aspects of the agreement.

 You might consider keeping all of this in a large, three-ring binder with dividers for each section and always having it readily available in case of emergencies.
 Be sure to have lined notepads that are three-hole punched so any notes taken during can easily be slipped into their appropriate sections.